Sacrifice has developed a negative connotation in our culture. Here’s why it’s important.

 As my son fell asleep, I studied his face in the warm glow of the nightlight.
 My first true experience of sacrifice has come from motherhood.
 Before my oldest took his first breath, I gave up coffee, sushi, hot baths—all pleasures I relished.
 Later, through months of colic, I sacrificed sleep.
-Still, almost a decade later, there are late nights like this one when I’m dead tired.
+Still, over a decade later, there are late nights like this one when I’m dead tired.

 And yet, I wouldn’t have it any other way.

 The reason I willingly give up my pleasures for my sons is simple: It’s love, of course.
 And the result of my sacrifices is that my love deepens.

 What if I were to give that same commitment and love to God?
 To willingly and lovingly sacrifice some comforts and pleasures and focus on Him and the infinite sacrifice He made on my behalf?

 Sometimes I forget my relationship with God is like other relationships in my life.
 The more love and attention I give Him, the stronger our bond becomes.
 Giving up something for Lent isn’t about senseless sacrifices.
 It’s a meaningful exercise to bring me closer to God.

 Looking for a way to observe Lent and deepen your relationship with God?
 Join our Lenten Prayer Challenge and receive daily encouragement for your spiritual journey.